Oil tanker hit by 'external source' in Saudi Arabia | DW | 14.12.2020

 The owner of the BW Rhine oil tanker said on Monday that all 22 sailors on board escaped without injury after an explosion and fire while the ship was discharging in port.

-"BW Rhine has been hit from an external source whilst discharging at Jeddah... causing an explosion and subsequent fire on board," the Singapore-based shipping company Hafnia said in a statement.
+"BW Rhine has been hit from an external source whilst discharging at Jiddah ... causing an explosion and subsequent fire on board," the Singapore-based shipping company Hafnia said in a statement.

 Hafnia warned that it was possible that some oil had leaked from the site of the blast.